exmills/cse15l-lab-reports/lab-report-week-3.md

     assertArrayEquals(new int[]{5,4,3,2,1}, ArrayExamples.reversed(input1));
   }
 ```
-Syptom: arrays first differed at element [0]; expected:<5> but was:<0>
+**Syptom:** arrays first differed at element [0]; expected:<5> but was:<0>

+**The bug:**

-The bug: the issue with this code is that newArray is initialized with size 5, but rather than copying over the code from arr into newArray, they copy over newArray (which is empty initially) into arr.
+The issue with this code is that newArray is initialized with size 5, but rather than copying over the code from arr into newArray, they copy over newArray (which is empty initially) into arr.
 The issue is that the bugged code returns arr (it should return newArray).
 Here is the revised code:
 ```java
 static int[] reversed(int[] arr) {